fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>Cognito</b> <a href="https://digitalcloud.training/amazon-cognito/">[1]</a><a href="https://aws.amazon.com/cognito/">[2]</a></p>
 <ul>
   <li>AWS Cognito is a fully managed service that provides secure and scalable customer identity and access management (CIAM), enabling user authentication, authorization, and data synchronization across devices and platforms for web and mobile applications, with support for both authenticated and unauthenticated users.</li>
-  <li>The main role of AWS Cognito is to serve as a Customer Identity and Access Management solution.</li>
   <li>Alternative to IAM.</li>
-  <li>Authentication, authorization, and user management for web and mobile apps</li>
   <li>Identity for your Web and <b>Mobile</b> applications users (sign-up/sign-in; social identity like Facebook)</li>
   <li>External</li>
   <li>Components: user pools and identity pools</li>